hyperscalers/hyperscale-vm/docs/03-objects-and-state.md

 ## 6. Linearity and per-shard supply

-Fungible value in the kernel is **linear**: amounts are split, merged, and moved, never duplicated or dropped.
+Value in the kernel is **linear**: it is split, merged, and moved, never duplicated or dropped.
+That holds inside a transaction as well as across the ledger, and it is enforced rather than assumed.
+Value in flight is a handle the kernel hands a body, whose quantity lives on the kernel's side and which the guest can pass on but not open.
+Every producer is the kernel's own — an edge routed to the call, a debit against a cell the method declared, an issue by a method whose declaration grants it — so there is no constructor a body can reach to fabricate one, and both ways of losing value are refusals: a body that lets go of a handle still carrying something is stopped at the boundary, and a transaction that ends still holding value does not commit (INV-VM-17).
+A non-fungible edge is the same object carrying named instances instead of an amount, so the same rules cover both.

 Each shard maintains, per resource, an accumulator of total supply held under its prefix, updated by mint, burn, and cross-shard movement.
 Accumulators are the reshape-clean kind: children's parts compose to the parent's exactly.

 Conservation is then a global statement with local enforcement: for every resource, the per-shard accumulators sum to minted-minus-burned supply, and no execution path changes a shard's accumulator except mint, burn, or an attested cross-shard movement (INV-VM-6).
 A fabricated deposit would need an attested movement its source's own accumulator history cannot support — detectable at admission against state the receiving shard already tracks, with no separate conservation-audit protocol.
 The attestation is cheap because the kernel maintains the quantity natively.